avavani/DataVizR/RDataViz.md

 ```

 ![](RDataViz_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

+Usually, labels are placed by default on the top left corner.
+While you can move it using various commands in the theme(), it can get a bit tricky.
+More on this below.

 The next thing you will need to do is specify the themes, whichh specify the design of other stylistic chart elements.
 You can choose between preset R themes, specify your own theme, or do both!
 There are a lot of themes you can choose from.